stuartellis/multiform/README.md

 Specify *STACK_VARIANT* to create an alternate deployment of the same stack in the same environment:

     make stack-apply ENVIRONMENT=dev STACK_NAME=example_app STACK_VARIANT=feature1

+To remove a variant, first *destroy* the instance of the stack, and then use *forget* to delete the Terraform state:

+    make stack-destroy ENVIRONMENT=dev STACK_NAME=example_app STACK_VARIANT=feature1
+    make stack-forget ENVIRONMENT=dev STACK_NAME=example_app STACK_VARIANT=feature1

 To run Terraform without a container, set *ST_RUN_CONTAINER=false*.
 For example: